Shop for one-of-a-kind gifts and support local and global causes!

 Threads of Hope provides economically disadvantaged South American artisans the ability to maintain a living wage.
 Items for sale will include handmade indigenous textiles from South American artisans.

 Paper for Water was founded by two school-aged young ladies right here in Dallas.
-Paper for Water funds water well development for clean water supplies in villages throughout Africa and South America.
+Paper for Water funds water well development for clean water supplies in villages throughout Africa and South America as well as native reservations and impoverished areas here in the US.
 Items for sale include handmade paper origami ornaments.

 Our Core and Specialty Missions will be present at the Mission Market and in the Sanctuary Reception Area.

-As we enter and walk through this season of preparation for the arrival of the King, let these four tenets be your guide: Worship Fully, Spend Less, Give More, Love All.
+As we enter and walk through this season of preparation for the arrival of Jesus, let these four tenets be your guide: Worship Fully, Spend Less, Give More, Love All.